Accessible Web Content and Digital Documents Checklist

 • Do not skip headings, ie: H1 then H3, or H2 then H4.

-(Note: The titles in our WordPress site's pages are by default Heading 1.
+(Note: The titles in WordPress, D2L, TeamDynamix, and many other content management site's pages are by default Heading 1.
 Do not place another Heading 1 in the content area immediately following the title.)

 • Heading 1